 The ORBIS System has many fields of application.
 It can also be used in the fields of education, transportation and as part of a free and fair election process (voter cards, electoral lists).
-The BNS is also flexible and able to process many millions of people, it adapts to its user, to the desired outcome and its environment.
+ORBIS System is also flexible and able to process many millions of people, it adapts to its user, to the desired outcome and its environment.

 The Belgian company is also specialized in the design and production of:

 – postage stamps and excise duties (used by customs to trace goods),

 – Multi Border Management System (MBMS).